nataraj2/amrex-tutorials/ExampleCodes/Amr/Advection_AmrCore/README.md

 This repository provides an example of the **Zalesak disk test case** using the **AMReX framework** for advection simulations.

-Ensure you have the following installed on your system:
-- A C++ compiler supporting C++14 or newer (e.g., GCC, Clang, or Intel)
-- MPI (e.g., OpenMPI or MPICH)
-- GNU Make
-- CMake (if needed for dependencies)
-- Git

-Clone the main **AMReX** repository and its submodules:

 ```sh
 git clone --recursive https://github.com/AMReX-Codes/amrex.git
 ```

-Navigate to the tutorials directory:

 ```sh
 cd amrex/Tutorials
 ```

-Clone the custom tutorial repository:

 ```sh
 git clone --recursive https://github.com/nataraj2/amrex-tutorials.git
 ```

-Switch to the correct branch:

 ```sh
 cd amrex-tutorials/
 git checkout zalesak_disk
 ```

-Navigate to the appropriate example directory and compile the code:

 ```sh
 cd ExampleCodes/Amr/Advection_AmrCore/Exec
 make -j8
 ```
 Run the simulation using **MPI** with 4 processes:

 ```sh